AP Interview: Evo Morales wants UN mediation in Bolivia

 In the wake of Morales’ resignation, it was unclear whether Bolivian election officials would have to formally bar him from running in a new election.

-Añez, a Senate deputy leader who claimed the interim presidency, was moving to establish authority in the turbulent country.
+Añez, who claimed the interim presidency, was moving to establish authority in the turbulent country.
 She announced that Morales could not participate in elections again but his MAS party could.

 Morales upended politics in this nation long ruled by light-skinned descendants of Europeans by reversing deep-rooted inequality.
 The economy benefited from a boom in prices of commodities and he ushered through a new constitution that created a new Congress with seats reserved for Bolivia’s smaller indigenous groups while also allowing self-rule for all indigenous communities.